 Local Data Aggregators curate data about local businesses and sell or distribute that data to third-party directories, mobile apps, GPS providers, etc.

 USA vs. other countries

 This review is USA-centric, focusing on citation listing services that are available in the USA, but only some are available outside the USA.

-The US local data market is more evolved and structured than other countries.
-There are four central data aggregators (Acxiom, InfoUSA, Neustar/Localeze and Factual) that distribute their data out to the wider universe of directories and citation sites.
+The US local data market is more evolved and structured than in other countries.
+There are four central data aggregators (Acxiom, InfoUSA, Neustar/Localeze, and Factual) that distribute their data out to the wider universe of directories and citation sites.

 This aggregator model doesn’t really exist in other countries, although there are some smaller aggregators and even some directories that re-distribute data to other directories.
 ‘Factual’ is an international data provider so it has data on businesses in many/most countries.

 Direct-to-Site Submission Services Compared

 |Feature||BrightLocal||Moz Local||Yext||Advice Local||Synup||Whitespark|

 |Bulk Discount||33% = $2/listing||Yes - negotiable||Yes - negotiable||Yes - negotiable||33% = $240/yr||Yes - Depends on $ Spend|

 |Countries||10 – inc USA, CA, UK, AU||USA, CA, UK||50+||USA, CA||USA, CA||11 – inc USA, CA, UK, AU|